Fill in your details and we will call you back to arrange a suitable viewing time.

 A stone built secure store is off the entrance drive with power to easily connect the entrance gates to become automated.

 A large rear patio area sweeps round from the rear of the house, garage and driveway to the sun room, which has two sets of double French doors leading directly onto the patio.

 The gardens beyond are mainly laid to lawn with hedge and post & rail fenced perimeter and paddocks beyond.

-The property benefits from extensive equestrian facilities which are located to the rear of the property and also benefit from their own separate entrance off the country lane providing parking for a horsebox and other vehicles and equipment, ideal for the family lifestyle equestrian user and/or additional livery use.
+The property benefits from extensive equestrian facilities which are located to the rear of the property and also benefit from their own separate entrance off the country lane providing parking for a horsebox and other vehicles and equipment, ideal for the family lifestyle equestrian user.